JOIN FRIENDS OF SOUTH GEORGIA REGIONAL LIBRARIES, INC.

 Children’s Paperbacks 25 cents

 The Friends of the Library Bookstore also holds occasional Sunday hours, special 3-day sales and yearly clearance sales.
-Looking for additional deals?sales in the Book Nook.
+Looking for additional deals?
+Check out the Book Nook inside the library.

 Friends of the Library Bulletin Board